askui/askui/docs/docs/general/05-Integrations/continuous-integration.md

 ## Gitlab CI

-### AskUI-Runner: Get Workflows from AskUI Studio
+### AskUI-Runner Container: Get Workflows from AskUI Studio

-When you want to get the latest version of your workflows from AskUI Studio, the AskUI-Runner needs a configuration file ***config.yaml*** to know where to pull them from.
+When you want to get the latest version of your workflows from AskUI Studio, the AskUI-Runner container needs a configuration file ***config.yaml*** to know where to pull them from.

-The AskUI-Runner downloads the workflows and runs them inside a docker container.
+The AskUI-Runner container downloads the workflows and runs them inside a docker container.
 You do not have to take care of any installation of tools on your side 🥳.

 1. Set these Gitlab variables for your pipeline: